ashleybaxter/iamashley/_posts/2018-05-01-my-journey-to-250-customers.markdown

 At this stage I started getting quotes for industries I hadn't advertised to.
 I hadn't built landing pages to target them or wasn't creating content to attract them.

-It did feel like a natural progression, though, because they fall on the fringes of the audience I launched to.
+It does feel like a natural progression, though, because they fall on the fringes of the audience I launched to.
 For example, it's not difficult to see how a service built for web designers and internet marketers may attract copywriters.

 Provided the role doesn't stray too far from the audience I built With Jack for, they'll be able to buy insurance without any hiccups.